Timmy-Bergkvist/hiking-sweden/README.md

 **Existing Features**

 - Interactive links: Allows the user to choose between search, notes and contact links.
-- Search: Allows the user to search for different locations to displayed on the map.
+- Search: Allows the user to search for different locations to be displayed on the map.
-- Select options: Allows the user to select different category to be displayd.
+- Select options: Allows the user to select different category to be displayed.
 - Reset button: Allows the user to reset all selections.
-- Notes: Allows the user to write and save notes.
+- Notes: Allows the user to write, save and delete notes.
-- Contact form: Allows the user to fill aout a form with name, email and description.
+- Contact form: Allows the user to fill out a form with name, email and description.
 - Map: Allows the user to interact with the map an lock for different locations.
 - Social media button: Allows the user to direct link to social networks.